lipido/paperdown/README.md

 ## Features

-- **Markdown simplicity**: Write your paper in plain Markdown, making it easy to edit and version control.file.
+- **Markdown simplicity**: Write your paper in plain Markdown, making it easy to edit and version control.
 - **Cross-references and automatic numbering**: Automatically number and reference tables, figures, equations, and listings.
 - **Automatic section numbering**: Sections and subsections are numbered automatically (can be disabled in the metadata section of the `paper.md`).
 - **Bibliography generation**: Automatically generate a bibliography from the `references.bib` file (recommendation: use Zotero externally and export your bibliography to `references.bib` with the Better Bibtex plugin of Zotero).
 Supports citation styles via `.csl` files, such as `vancouver-brackets.csl`, which is specified in the `paper.md` metadata section.